AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/doc-approvals-and-proofing.md

 # Use new document approvals and proofing together

-You can use
+New document approvals in Workfront introduces a new set of features to help you review and approve documents.
+You can use the new document approvals workflow with the existing proofing viewer to add comments and markup to documents in review.

 There are some key differences in the workflow when using new document approvals and proofing together:

 * Decision buttons do not appear in viewer

-* Participants are shown in document Summary, not proofing workflow
+* Participants are shown in document Summary, not the proofing workflow

 * SOCD is proofing related and does not reflect the decision status of the document

-* Setting to auto add people to proof disabled

-* Updates > System activity displays activity

 ## Upload a document and create a proof